oguzutku1745/AleoNewExamples/Meet With Leo/A2/README.md

 **Mappings**

 Mappings are public key-value stores on the blockchain that allow you to store, retrieve, and manipulate data.

-Since they manipulate the public data, they are only allowed in an async function.
+⚠️ ${\textsf{\color{red}Since they manipulate the public data, they are only allowed in an async function}}$

 ```leo
    // Declare a mapping that associates an address with a balance